JS8Spotter for JS8Call

 • Some users have attempted to manually copy JS8Spotter into the C:\Program Files\ folder.
 This will usually create file access issues resulting in errors opening the js8spotter.db file when loading the program.
 It is recommended that you keep your install outside system-controlled locations.

 • If you attempt to double-click the .zip file after downloading, and then double-click the .exe file to run, the supporting library files won't be available to the program.
 You must extract / unpack the zip file before running the program.
+The same is true for the database update tool.

 Previous Versions

-The following are previous builds of JS8Spotter:
+The following are recent previous builds of JS8Spotter:

 JS8Spotter v1.06b JS8Spotter v1.06b Source Only